amperity/amperity-docs/amperity_reference/source/workflows.rst

 * A failure occurs within campaign send, regardless of whether the campaign is configured to run after a courier group or run on a schedule
 * A user cancels an automatically launched workflow
 * A failure occurs in an upstream courier group if your campaign is configured to run after a courier group.
 This is to let you know about potential delays to your campaign send.
-* The campaign succeeds, if configured (only available for campaigns run on a schedule, subscribe to courier group success alerts if your campaign is configured to run after a courier group and you want to know when it succeeds)
+* The campaign succeeds, if configured.
+This is only available for campaigns run on a schedule.
+Subscribe to courier group success alerts if your campaign is configured to run after a courier group and you want to know when it succeeds.
-* The campaign runtime exceeds a threshold, if configured (only available for campaigns run on a schedule, subscribe to courier group runtime alerts if your campaign is configured to run after a courier group and you want to know when it succeeds)
+* The campaign runtime exceeds a threshold, if configured.
+This is only available for campaigns run on a schedule.
+Subscribe to courier group runtime alerts if your campaign is configured to run after a courier group and you want to know when it runs long.

 .. campaign-automated-alert-details-end